oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ## Client Authentication {#client-authentication}

-If the client has credentials (is a confidential or credentialed client), the client and authorization server establish a client authentication method suitable for the security requirements of the authorization server.
+Confidential and credentialed clients establish a client authentication method with the authorization server suitable for the security requirements of the authorization server.
 The authorization server MAY accept any form of client authentication meeting its security requirements.